KIRANKUMAR7296/.NET/ADO.NET.md

 ExecuteScalar | ExecuteReader | ExecuteNonQuery
 :--- | :--- | :---
-Is used when Query Returns `Single` Value | Query Returns `Multiple` Value | Query do not returns Data e.g. First Row or First Column from the Database | Set of Rows and Columns | Only Returns Number of Rows Inserted, Updated or Deleted.
+Is used when Query returns `Single` Value | Query returns `Multiple` Value | Query returns no Data e.g. First Row or Column from the Database | Set of Rows and Columns | Only Returns Number of Rows Inserted, Updated or Deleted.